 Page Contents

-Joining TrueBlue and Tracking with AwardWallet
+Joining TrueBlue and Tracking With AwardWallet

 You can join the JetBlue TrueBlue program online for free.
-Plus, you can also create free accounts for your kids.
+Plus, you can create free accounts for your kids.
 For kids under 13 years old, this requires you to enroll first.
 Then, you'll need to log into your account, click on your initials and point balance near the top of the screen, and click on “Enroll a Child.”
 Follow the prompts to enroll your kid.

 Once you sign up for TrueBlue, you should add it to your AwardWallet account.
 AwardWallet will help you track your JetBlue reservations, points balance, elite status, and any credits or promos associated with your account.
 AwardWallet Plus members also see their JetBlue earnings and redemption history, as well as their progress toward the next tier of elite status.